5 Costs to include in your vehicle finance budget

 Right, so you’re ready to jump into the market for a new car, and you’re ready to take whatever advice we can give!
 Well, starting with your budget, there are 5 crucial costs you need to take into consideration to ensure that you aren’t stepping into a financial commitment you can’t afford.

-The actual monthly repayment
+1 - The actual monthly repayment

 During the initial period, you’ll find that you’re mostly paying interest and not much towards the capital at all.
 With that said, each and every month, the total figure comes down as per the agreement in budgeted instalment amounts.
 These repayments will take place over a predetermined term set out between the bank and the buyer.

 Where you can, always put down as large a deposit as possible, because it means that you’ll be paying off interest on a smaller amount, which essentially saves you money and leaves you safe from a scenario where you might end up paying more for the car than what it’s worth once you’ve paid all the interest.

-Don’t forget to consider car insurance
+2 - Don’t forget to consider car insurance

 We do a quick calculation on the vehicle repayment against our disposable income and figure we have enough to cover it but don’t think of insurance.
 The banks also don’t cater to an insurance cost when approving your vehicle finance either, so it’s left for you to calculate and ensure you can afford it.
 All the banks require is that the car is insured as part of the deal.

 The payout from insurance on a write off the vehicle is always worth the insurance premium.
 From insurer to insurer it’s different, but you can budget between R800 to R1000 extra as an additional cost to consider when financing your new vehicle.

-Your annual car service
+3 - Your annual car service

 If you aren’t comfortable or in a position to fork out the entire payment at the time of the service and prefer to put away a little bit monthly so it’s less of a blow in one go, then factor this saving in too!
 If you don’t, you may have to take out a short-term loan to cover the expense.

 It could be brake pads or windscreen wipers, you never know, but the point is that parts on a car wear away and every so often you’re going to have to replace them.
 What are the costs?
 Well, consider anything from R1500 to R7000 on the average economical car, depending on what that might be.

-Tyre changes will roll around
+4 - Tyre changes will roll around

 This also depends on where you drive, how you drive and the tyre itself.
 You might not have to replace all in one go, but you don’t want uneven wear on tyres, so it’s generally recommended to at the very least, replace two at a time.

 At a minimum cost of R800 per tyre, you can see how it’s a valid cost to consider when financing your new car.
 It’s wise then to ensure that you properly budget for your tyre replacements and to make sure you have a good spare tyre in the back.

-The dreaded one – FUEL!
+5 - The dreaded one – FUEL!